 Results

 Phylogenetic analysis using RAxML produced a tree that showed grouping of bacterial species based off of relatedness of the kaiC gene.
-Once the analysis was ran clade groups were evaluated based on knowledge of natural location, pathogenicity, and other noticeable traits.
+Once the analysis was run clade groups were evaluated based on knowledge of natural location, pathogenicity, and other noticeable traits.

-At first glance the most noticeable clade group is that of the Pseudomonads these closely related species group together unsurprisingly.
+At first glance the most noticeable clade group is that of the Pseudomonads.
+These closely related species group together unsurprisingly.
 Additionally, the foliar pathogen strains are more closely related than the pseudomonad that is not a pathogen and is located primarily in the soil.

 There is a second group of foliar pathogens whose closest related ancestral kaiC gene is most closely related to the kaiC gene from the nitrogen fixing soil bacterium Bradyrhizobium japonicum.